-Mr Burrett had asked that the WWI plaque be installed on the blank wall however the RSL Sub Branch have stated that they wish to keep that wall for the future installation of plaques commemorating service during the Gulf wars and subsequent overseas engagements.
+Mr Burrett had originally asked that the WW1 plaque be installed on the blank wall however the RSL Sub Branch stated that they wished to keep that wall for the future installation of plaques commemorating service during the Gulf wars and subsequent overseas engagements.

-A suggestion by the RSL Sub Branch that the new WWI plaque be installed instead on the back of an existing wall or on a separate structure outside the Cenotaph were considered.
-It is recommended that these options not be supported as the new WWI plaque deserves to be given equal recognition to all plaques within the Cenotaph.
+Suggestions by the RSL Sub Branch that the new WW1 plaque be installed instead on the back of an existing wall or on a separate structure outside the Cenotaph were considered however these options were not supported by Mr Burrett, who considers that the new WW1 plaque deserves to be given equal recognition to all plaques within the Cenotaph.